-We initially recorded a contingent consideration liability at fair value on the date of acquisition related to future potential payments resulting from the acquisition of Confluence based upon significant unobservable inputs including the achievement of the development, regulatory and commercial milestones, as well as estimated future sales levels and the discount rates applied to calculate the present value of the potential payments.
+We initially recorded a contingent consideration liability at fair value on the date of acquisition related to future potential payments resulting from the acquisition of Confluence based upon significant unobservable inputs including the achievement of development, regulatory and commercial milestones, as well as estimated future sales levels and the discount rates applied to calculate the present value of the potential payments.
 Significant judgement was involved in determining the appropriateness of these assumptions.
 These assumptions are considered Level 3 inputs.
 Revaluation of our contingent consideration liability can result from changes to one or more of these assumptions.
-We evaluate the fair value estimate of our contingent consideration liability on a quarterly basis with changes, if any, recorded as income or expense in our condensed consolidated statement of operations and which could have a material impact on our financial results.
+We evaluate the fair value estimate of our contingent consideration liability on a quarterly basis with changes, if any, recorded as income or expense in our condensed consolidated statement of operations.
+Any such changes could have a material impact on our financial results.

 The fair value of contingent consideration is estimated using a probability-weighted expected payment model for regulatory milestone payments and a Monte Carlo simulation model for commercial milestone and royalty payments and then applying a risk-adjusted discount rate to calculate the present value of the potential payments.
 Significant assumptions used in our estimates include the probability of achieving regulatory milestones and commencing commercialization, which are based on an asset's current stage of development and a review of existing clinical data.
 Probability of success assumptions ranged between 4% and 40%.
 Additionally, estimated future sales levels and the risk-adjusted discount rate applied to the potential payments are also significant assumptions used in calculating the fair value.
-The discount rate ranged between 5.9% and 8.1% depending on the year of each potential payment.
+The discount rate ranged between 5.7% and 8.0% depending on the year of each potential payment.

-During the three months ended March 31, 2021, we updated assumptions for probability of success and estimated future sales levels as a result of the completion of a Phase 2a clinical trial of ATI-450 in subjects with moderate to severe rheumatoid arthritis.
-We also included estimated future sales related to hidradenitis suppurativa and psoriatic arthritis which are additional planned indications for ATI-450.
-These updates resulted in a charge of \$16.4 million.
+During the six months ended June 30, 2021, we updated assumptions for probability of success and estimated future sales levels as a result of the completion of a Phase 2a clinical trial of ATI-450 in subjects with moderate to severe rheumatoid arthritis and as a result of the completion of a Phase 2a clinical trial of ATI-1777 in subjects with moderate to severe atopic dermatitis.
+We also included estimated future sales of ATI-450 as a potential treatment for hidradenitis suppurativa and psoriatic arthritis, which are additional planned indications for ATI-450.
+These updates resulted in a charge of \$21.2 million.